 The United States boasts the largest overall economy in the world with a Gross Domestic Product of close to $16 Trillion.
 California alone would rank in the world’s top economies and New York City is established as the second-largest economy for any city in the world, only trailing Tokyo in that department.

-Please note: We will update this demographic and population data for the United States as soon as 2014 information becomes available as well as current development on the war in Afghanistan and the conflict in Syria.
-Additionally, we have just published information on the 2013 population of Alabama.
+Please note: We will update this demographic and population pyramid data for the United States as soon as 2016 information becomes available as well as current development on the war in Afghanistan and the conflict in Syria.
+Additionally, we have just published information on the 2016 population of Alabama.